Blackture/mdscript/README.md

 # MDScript README
 ## About
 - The abbr. mdscript means "minecraft datapack script" and makes coding minecraft function more like normal code
+- An visualizer for mdscript is planned (MDScript GUI)

 Copyright 2020 BlaXrew Studios.
 All rights reserved.